dungpa/dsls-in-action-fsharp/Chapter4/Readme.md

 ---

 There is no implicit context in F#, so we use records to mimic the scope of an implicit context.
-We may revisit this issue by some reflection-based techniques.
+We may revisit this issue by exploiting some reflection-based techniques.

-The Decorator example in Ruby is twisted by using mutable property in F#.
+The Decorator example in Ruby is twisted by using a mutable property in F#.

 For the porfolio example in Scala, we only translate the generic version.